EdoardoPassera/ORB_SLAM2_FIX_UBUNTU_22/README.md

 ## !!!NOTES!!!

-## Install first this dependencies for opencv
+## Install first this dependencies for opencv (use the version provided, it's cherry picked already)
 sudo apt-get install libgtk2.0-dev pkg-config

 ## After Pangolin install don't forget to do: